Oishe/EPSC/README.md

 # Excitatory Post-Synaptic Currents (EPSCs)
-This is a collection of scripts and functions written in Matlab to analyze EPSC's
+This is a collection of scripts and functions written in Matlab to analyze EPSC's.
+The `Data.mat` file and individual `.abf` files are not included due to size constraints.

 ---
 ## Data Structure